alexandern17/test-readme/README.md

 	func interaction(interactionPath: String!, didReceiveResponse response: [NSObject : AnyObject]!) {
         if (response != nil) {
             // Work with the response.
-        	// Pass on the reponse to Thunderhead SDK.
+        	// Pass on the response to Thunderhead SDK.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.
         	One.processResponse(response)
         }
 	}